Protected concerted activity: Concerted activity

-At times, protected concerted activity has extended to individual employees; for example, when an employee speaks individually to his or her employer on behalf of him or herself and one or more co-workers about improving workplace conditions.
-An individual employee who seeks to enforce a collective bargaining agreement will generally be deemed to be engaged in concerted activity.
+Protected concerted activity extends to individual employees in some situations.
+Typically, an individual employee can be acting in concert when that employee is acting on behalf of or as a representative of at least one other co-worker.
+Their actions must address general workplace conditions or bring attention to a group complaint.
+An individual employee who seeks to enforce the terms of a collective bargaining agreement is usually found to be engaged in concerted activity.

 On the other hand, an employee who acts as a "whistleblower" may or may not be engaging in concerted activity; if the complaint is entirely individual and the employee has not discussed it with co-workers, it is unlikely to be protected by the National Labor Relations Act (though it may well be protected under some other public policy).